 After the war he appears to have lived for a time in Bexar County before moving to Montell in Uvalde County, where he was a rancher.
 In the early 1880s, he was tried for the murder of another Uvalde rancher named Gilchrist, but was acquitted.
 There was a long standing feud over cattle between Baylor and Gilchrist.
 This erupted into a fight between Baylor and his son and Gilchrist and his two sons.
 An 1881 newspaper account said that the Gilchrists had been arming themselves and making threats against the Baylors.
 At some point, they met and gunfire was initiated by the Gilchrists, the article said.
 The elder Gilchrist died and one of his sons died later from wounds he received in the gun battle.
 The son of John Robert was wounded, but John Robert himself was uninjured.

-Upon his death in 1894 when he was about seventy-two, the Galveston Daily News recounted his career.
+Upon his death on February 6, 1894 when he was seventy-one, the Galveston Daily News recounted his career.
 Baylor was called an Indian fighter, a Texas Ranger, a Confederate officer and rancher.
 The article stated that he had been suffering from paralysis which led to his death.
 He is interred at Episcopal Church of the Ascension Cemetery located at Montell in Uvalde County.

 © 2018, all rights reserved.